 - Purchase and sale of vessels

-We are especially skilled in defending against maritime workers’ personal injury claims, including those brought by seamen under the Jones Act and by longshoremen under the Longshore & Harbor Workers’ Compensation Act (LHWCA).
+We are skilled in defending against maritime workers’ personal injury claims, including those brought by seamen under the Jones Act and by longshoremen under the Longshore & Harbor Workers’ Compensation Act (LHWCA).
 This includes defense of:

 - Seamen’s claims for the unseaworthiness of the vessels, maritime negligence under the Jones Act, and claims for maintenance and cure benefits.